mattxwang/lowkey/_posts/2018-08-19-hindsight-omun.markdown

 - hindsight2018
 author: "Strangely Relieved Matt Wang"
 layout: post
+edits:
+- "03/09/2019"
 ---

+*Note: since I wrote this post (and after I left OMUN), I've personally lost control of the omun.ca domain, and the rest of the stuff I reference.
+I've replaced the links when necessary.*

 I'll keep this one short too - I don't have much else to say that I haven't already talked about in my WAC short essay - OMUN bears many of the same stories that WAC does.